SishaarRao/FancyTweeter/README.md

 $ bash setup.sh
 ```

 After a few seconds, run this command.
 If you see 'worker: crashed', refer to [Errors](#errors).
-If not, then Tweet@Trump is up!
+If not, then FancyTweeter is up!

 ``` Shell
 $ heroku ps